Jerome Warner: State legislature

 Over the years, Warner introduced and influenced bills aimed at reducing the state's dependence on property taxes, providing state aid to schools, encouraging school consolidation, creating the Department of Administrative Services, establishing a state highway classification system and formula for disbursement of funds to local governments, changing the state budget cycle from an annual to a biennial system, and making Kearney State College a part of the University of Nebraska system.
 Warner was a large supporter and friend of the University of Nebraska and passionately defended it against budget cuts.

-A biography of Jermoe Warner was written by Charlyne Berends called Leaving your mark: The political career of Nebraska State Senator Jerome Warner in 1997.
+A biography of Jerome Warner was written by Charlyne Berends called Leaving your mark: The political career of Nebraska State Senator Jerome Warner in 1997.